arlac77/github-repository-provider/README.md

 ### checkForApiLimitError

-Check for ecistanse of an api rate limit Error also sets rateLimitReached to true
+Check for existanse of an api rate limit Error also sets rateLimitReached to true

 **Parameters**